surapuramakhil-org/Job_search_agent/README.md

 ## Conclusion

-Auto_Jobs_Applier_AIHawk provides a significant advantage in the modern job market by automating and enhancing the job application process.
+job search assistant provides a significant advantage in the modern job market by automating and enhancing the job application process.
 With features like dynamic resume generation and AI-powered personalization, it offers unparalleled flexibility and efficiency.
-Whether you're a job seeker aiming to maximize your chances of landing a job, a recruiter looking to streamline application submissions, or a career advisor seeking to offer better services, Auto_Jobs_Applier_AIHawk is an invaluable resource.
+Whether you're a job seeker aiming to maximize your chances of landing a job, a recruiter looking to streamline application submissions, or a career advisor seeking to offer better services, job search assistant is an invaluable resource.
 By leveraging cutting-edge automation and artificial intelligence, this tool not only saves time but also significantly increases the effectiveness and quality of job applications in today's competitive landscape.

 ## Star History